In the post-COVID world, there can be no return to “business as usual” with China

 Lord Campbell concluded by noting that, despite their aggressive propaganda, authoritarian regimes handled the outbreak rather poorly.
 “Democratic systems have a possibility of coming out of this crisis stronger, but it requires continued responsible and science-based efforts by governments, solidarity, as well as better communication” he stressed.

-2020 - SECURITY AND POLITICAL DYNAMICS IN THE GULF
+2020 - REPORT - SECURITY AND POLITICAL DYNAMICS IN THE GULF

 Ahmet YILDIZ (Turkey)